swoodhouse/SCNS-Toolkit/README.md

 R can be downloaded from [http://www.r-project.org/](http://www.r-project.org/).

 ## License
-The SCNS Toolkit is released under the Apache 2.0 license; see LICENSE for more details.
+The SCNS Toolkit is released under the MIT license; see LICENSE for more details.